 The process is simple.
 The Unit team helps you every step of the way.

-Invite your co-workers to the Unit.
+Invite your coworkers to your union.

 Sign your digital union election petition.

-The majority of people who vote need to vote yes.
+The majority of people who vote need to vote "Yes".
 Your employer may try to discourage you.

 Negotiate a contract with management to improve your workplace.